Our Faith at St Peter's Church of England School

 In accordance with our Trust Deed and with statutory requirements, we have a daily act of collective worship that takes place in the school or, on special occasions, in the church.
 All schools are required to have a daily act of collective worship and in our school that worship is Christian.

 Collective worship is placed at the centre of the school’s daily life.
 Worship is organised on a whole school basis and led by clergy, staff, visitors and the pupils themselves.
 The process of worship takes place through a variety of media, song, story, drama, art, music and poetry.
 It takes place through class assemblies as well as adult-led worship time.
-There are occasions every week where our parish priest or our curate will lead worship .
-We hope to create an atmosphere in which children and adults are invited to explore issues for themselves, reflect upon and learn from their own experiences and the experiences of others, develop sensitivity and a sense of wonder and awe about the world of which they are part.
+There are occasions, every week where, our parish priest or our curate will lead worship .
+By doing this, we hope to create an atmosphere in which children and adults are invited to explore issues for themselves, reflect upon and learn from their own experiences and the experiences of others, develop sensitivity and a sense of wonder and awe about the world of which they are part.

 We do not require or pressure children to become worshipping Christians or to take part in any activity that will compromise their own family’s faith or religious or secular belief.
 The spiritual, social, cultural and moral welfare of all pupils whatever their background is of prime concern to us as a school.
 However, Christian values are built into our ethos and teaching and are reflected in the cycle of the themes which our daily acts of worship are based upon.